whiteducksoftware/azure-devops-build-agents-community/README.md

 To get the latest news and announcements visit [Build Agent for Azure DevOps - Landingpage](https://whiteduck.de/produkte/build-agents-fuer-azure-devops/).

-Tips or Best Practices from other Build Agent for Azure DevOps users use the ["Tips" label](todo).
+Tips or Best Practices from other Build Agent for Azure DevOps users use the ["Tip" label](https://github.com/whiteducksoftware/azure-devops-build-agents-community/labels/tip).

 # Documentation